moonline/UW.Olivos-Roche/Paper.rst

 Olivos Roche is an inofficial district of Olivos, part of the community Vicente Lopez, Greater Buenos Aires.
-It is bounded by the highway Panamericana (Acceso Norte), the avenue Gobernador Manuel Ugarte, the avenue Antonio Malaver and the avenue Maipu.
+It is bounded by the highway Panamericana (Acceso Norte), the collector Gobernador Manuel Ugarte, the collector Antonio Malaver and Chacabuco St.

 .. list-table::